 Student Complaint Process

 The U.S. Department of Education, under the Title IV of the Higher Education Act (HEA), requires the University to offer students a complaint process to address concerns related to consumer protection laws, alleged violations or rules relating to licensure, and/or complaints relating to the quality of instructor or other accreditation requirements.
 This complaint process is not a substitute for more specific University grievance processes and procedures related to Students Rights and Responsibilities or Academics found in the General Catalog.

 A formal complaint is a complaint directed to a senior administrative representative of the University regarding the institution or its operations.
 A senior administrative representative includes the President, Provost, VP of Student Administration, the VP of Enrollment/Marketing, the Director of Human Resources, and or/the CFO.
 Formal complaints must be submitted in writing and mailed to the main campus at 521 Wall Street, Seattle, WA 98121 or submitted via email using an official University email account.

 While formal complaints may be submitted to any senior representative, the University recommends complaints

 - Complaints related to quality of education or other accreditation requirements may be filed with the Provost.

 - Complaints related to financial matters may be filed with the CFO.

-- All other complaints be filed with the Vice President of Student Services.
+- All other complaints be filed with the Vice President of Student Administration.

 Formal complaints will be reviewed by the appropriate department and the student will be notified in writing of the institution’s response to the complaint within ten business days of receipt of the complaint.